NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 **Volume-Name**: The name (or ID) of the volume you want to attach.
 We will attach the volume *MyNewStorage* which we just created.

-with the examples used in this tutorial this command unfolds as:
+with the examples used in this tutorial the command becomes:

 ```openstack server add volume ClientLaunchedInstance MyNewStorage```